3D Object reconstruction using Depth Sensors

 Testing and Results

-While I did try many objects with the setup, I’m going to discuss three main candidates, a Rubik’s cube, a box of Ritz crackers, and a model of a house.
+Here are three objects I used to test the setup – a Rubik’s cube, a box of Ritz crackers, and a model of a house.

 • The cube has a simple geometric structure, different colors, and various corners.
 All of this would be ideal while the algorithm searches for keypoints.
 The only challenge would be to reproduce the crevices between blocks.
 This object would be a great candidate for the stereo vision setup.